What to expect in today’s jobs report

 (CNN) — On Friday at 8:30 a.m.
 ET, the Bureau of Labor Statistics will release the latest snapshot on the health of the US labor market – and economists’ estimates vary wildly over what we should expect for the final jobs report of 2025.

-The consensus estimates are for 55,000 jobs to have been added in December, underscoring how last year’s employment growth was the weakest in decades.
+The consensus estimates are for 55,000 jobs to have been added in December, underscoring how last year’s employment growth was the weakest in decades, outside of a recession.

 But some economists say seasonal factors such as the holiday hiring peak could put December’s monthly total somewhere north of 105,000.